architsakhadeo/architsakhadeo/README.md

 <br><br>
 I recently graduated with a Masters in Computer Science from University of Alberta 🎓, where I conducted research in Reinforcement Learning (RL) 🤖 and worked on real-world RL applications 🏭.
 <br><br>
+I am passionate about:<br>
+- Artificial Intelligence,
+- designing experiments,
-I am passionate about Artificial Intelligence, designing experiments, automating cumbersome tasks, creating value out of nothing through software, and working with awesome people.
+- automating cumbersome tasks,
+- creating value out of nothing through software, and
+- working with awesome people.

 <!--## &#x270d; Check out my Socials-->